lablup/beps/drafts/BEP-1008-RBAC.md

 );
 ```

 The role_permissions table defines Operations that a Role can perform on specific Entity Types.
 This table grants permissions for entity_type and operation to a specific Role.
 A Role with the regular permissions and the grant permissions can perform operations on all Entities of the Entity Type within a defined scope.
+The entity_type='role' enables role management permissions, with operations including 'create', 'read', 'update', 'delete', and 'assign'.

 ##### 4. resource_permissions table (Resource Permissions)
 ```sql